vscode-neovim/vscode-neovim/CONTRIBUTING.md

 [neovim lua api](https://neovim.io/doc/user/api.html) can be used.
 As a last resort, the [builtin](https://neovim.io/doc/user/builtin.html) API can be used.

-Due to the number of RPC round trips required, the logic using the lua or vim APIs should be moved to a custom lua function running in nvim.
+To avoid RPC round trips, the logic using the lua or vim APIs should be moved to a custom lua function running in nvim.

 ### Set up VSCode for lua development